 This may be the most obvious tactic, but simply creating quality content that other websites want to link should be a top priority.
 Make your site the source for quality, thought-provoking content.
 Do your research and take the time to write blog posts and other content that is timely, relevant, and something someone wants to read and share.
 It is not easy, but quality content can transform your online presence, lead generation, and business.

 Do Focus on Relevance

 Link building is not just about the number of links pointing back to your website but more so the quality and relevance of those sites.
 Inbound links show search engines that your website is a trusted source in your industry or market.
-This can only be done if other relevant sites are directing their users to your site.
+This can only be done if other relevant sites direct users to your site.

 Do Share Via Social Media

 Creating quality content is important, but how you share that content is equally important.
 Content distribution via social media is a great way to boost awareness and engagement among your followers and beyond.

 The nature of social media encourages people to share, and if your followers are sharing your content with their followers, it boosts not only your visibility but also your link-building.
 It’s a win-win.

 Sites are always looking for high-quality content, and writing a piece of content for another site is an opportunity to link back to your site.
 Pick a topic that you are knowledgeable about, relevant to your business, and find an opportunity to write a blog post for another site.
 This creates an opportunity to link back to your site and gets your brand in front of a new audience.

 There are several options when it comes to finding guest blogging opportunities.
 A lot of sites actively and openly seek guest bloggers.
 It is now a common practice for many lists looking for guest writers to have a “write for us” page.
 Use a Google search operator to find those websites easily.
 You simply need to search: